Æthelred the Unready: Decline 1003 to 1012

-In 1005 and 1006 Æthelred carried through changes at court described by historians as a "palace revolution".
+In 1005 and 1006 Æthelred carried through changes described by historians as a "palace revolution".
 In about 1006 King Malcolm II of Scotland attacked Durham and was defeated by Uhtred, the son of the elderly Waltheof, ealdorman of Bamburgh in north Northumbria. Æthelred then appointed Uhtred ealdorman of Bamburgh, even though his father was still alive, and made him the ealdorman of the whole of Northumbria by adding York after its ealdorman, Ælfhelm, was murdered by Eadric Streona with the approval of the king.
 The three leading thegns since the 990s left the court at this time. Æthelmær and Ordwulf (Æthelred's uncle) retired to monasteries, and Wulfgeat had his land confiscated.
 Eadric Streona started his rise to become the most powerful of Æthelred's counsellors around this time and he was probably behind these changes.
 Roach thinks that Æthelred concluded that if he was not to blame for the failures then they must be the fault of his advisers, and the changes were part of an attempt to gain the support of God against the Danes by a moral cleansing of the court.
 Eadric Streona and his allies were able to take advantage of Æthelred's growing paranoia to rise rapidly in power.
 Nevertheless, many magnates kept their positions, including two ealdormen.

 In 1006, according to ASC C, "the great fleet came to Sandwich, and did just as they were accustomed, ravaged, burnt and slew as they went".
 For the first time a national army of Wessex and Mercia was called up, but it achieved nothing.
 As winter approached the Danes retreated to the Isle of Wight, but they then launched a surprise winter attack and defeated the main English army near Reading.
 In 1007 they were bought off with a tribute of 36,000 pounds, and for the next two years England was free from attack.
 In 1008, a fleet of warships was built and assembled at Sandwich, but a dispute broke out among the magnates.
 A Sussex noble, Wulfnoth, was accused by Eadric's brother Brihtric of unknown crimes, and Wulfnoth deserted with twenty ships to ravage the south coast.
 Brihtric chased after him with eighty ships, but they were wrecked in a storm.
 The king and his council decided not to risk the weakened fleet in a general action and the remaining ships were sailed to London.